 - Test for Mobile – Make sure your website is mobile-friendly.

 - Check Browser Compatibility – Make sure your site appears properly in all different browser types using a tool like BrowserShots.

 - Test the Performance of Your Site – Test the speed and performance of your website to make sure it’s optimized for users.
 You can use our Free Website Speed Test Tool to test your site and get suggestions for improvements.

-- Optimize Your Site for SEO – Install a plugin like Yoast SEO in order to optimize your website for SEO.
+- Optimize Your Site for SEO – Install a plugin like All in One SEO in order to optimize your website for SEO.

 - Secure Your Site – Install a security plugin for your site like Sucuri.
 Be sure to use a backup plugin like Updraft Plus and prevent spam comments with Akismet.